dustindclark/homebridge-pentair-intellicenter/README.md

 is not required.
 Currently, only the "Bodies", heaters, and circuits that are marked as "Features" in IntelliCenter will be exposed as switches in HomeKit.

 Also, along with the [Homebridge Alexa plugin](https://github.com/NorthernMan54/homebridge-alexa), this plugin can be used to expose your IntelliCenter circuits to Alexa.
 As far as I know, this is currently the only Alexa integration as the Alexa skill for IntelliCenter is no longer available.

+## Troubleshooting
+- __Connection Errors__
+  - Try first rebooting your IntelliCenter panel, then reboot Homebridge.
+  - Ensure your IntelliCenter has a DHCP reservation or static IP address.